google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ### Definition of the Merkle Tree    {#mht_definition}

-Logs use a binary Merkle Hash Tree for efficient auditing.
-The hashing algorithm used by each log is expected to be specified as part of the parameters relating to that log (see {{log_parameters}}).
-We have established a registry of acceptable algorithms, see {{hash_algorithms}}.
-The hashing algorithm in use is referred to as HASH throughout this document and the size of its output in bytes as HASH_SIZE.
+The log uses a binary Merkle Hash Tree for efficient auditing.
+The hash algorithm used is one of the log's parameters (see {{log_parameters}}).
+We have established a registry of acceptable hash algorithms (see
+{{hash_algorithms}}).
+Throughout this document, the hash algorithm in use is referred to as HASH and the size of its output in bytes as HASH_SIZE.
 The input to the Merkle Tree Hash is a list of data entries; these entries will be hashed to form the leaves of the Merkle Hash Tree.
 The output is a single HASH_SIZE Merkle Tree Hash.
 Given an ordered list of n inputs, D\_n = {d\[0], d\[1], ..., d\[n-1]}, the Merkle Tree Hash (MTH) is thus defined as
 follows: